mxt1905/gis-bitexco/README.md

 # ArcGis Bitexco
 ## 1. Overview
-- This project is based on the following repository: https://github.com/Thomg102/UIT-IE402-3DBUILDINGMAP
+- This project is based on the following repository: https://github.com/Thomg102/UIT-IE402-3DBUILDINGMAP.
--
+- This project is used to build a 3D model for Bitexco Financial Tower in Viet Nam.
 ## 2. Technology Used
 - Front End: HTML, CSS, Javascript, ArcgisJS.
 - Back End: